mvcckit/mvcc.js/docs/api/com/create.md

 | draw         | `Function` | Called when the component is rendering.  |
 | done         | `Function` | Called after the component is rendered.  |

-> The `HTMLElement` is passed in an argument to each of these functions.
+> The  `mvcc.query` wrapped element is passed in an argument to each.